Cincinnati, New Orleans and Texas Pacific Railway

-The physical assets of the road were initially financed by the city of Cincinnati in the 1870s, and are still owned by the city.
-It is the only such long-distance railway owned by a municipality in the United States.
-The CNO&TP continues to lease that property and operates one rail line, the Cincinnati Southern Railway, between Cincinnati and Chattanooga.
+The physical assets of the road were initially financed by the city of Cincinnati in the 1870s, and until March 2024 had been owned by the city.
+It had been the only such long-distance railway owned by a municipality in the United States.
+The CNO&TP now owns that property and operates one rail line, the Cincinnati Southern Railway, between Cincinnati and Chattanooga.

 History

 The line opened completely in 1880, and was financed by the city of Cincinnati.
 Construction was spurred by a shift of Ohio River shipping, important to the local economy.
 Fearing the loss of shipping traffic and the local salaries and tax revenue that came with it, the city recognized the need to remain competitive.
 The Ohio Constitution forbade cities from forming partnerships in stock corporations, so the city, led by Edward A. Ferguson, took upon itself the building of the railway.

 With wide popular approval, city voters voted for $10 million in municipal bonds in 1869 to begin construction.
 With 337 miles of track and many tunnels to construct, another bond for an additional $6 million was necessary.
-Some portions were open by 1877, but the entire line opened February 21, 1880.
+Some portions were open by 1877, and the entire line opened February 21, 1880.
 The last spike was placed on December 10, 1879.
 It opened for passenger service on March 8, 1880.